It’s February, that time of year we honor the contributions and legacy of Black Americans throughout U.S. history as part of Black History Month.

 Earning a college degree takes years of effort, discipline, and hard work.
 When individuals earn a college degree, they prove to themselves that they have what it takes to set a goal and achieve it.
 College teaches students important critical thinking and problem-solving skills, including time management to meet deadlines.
 Throughout the college experience, students learn how to communicate their ideas clearly, concisely, and professionally.
 After students hone these critical life skills, they feel more confident as they leave college and enter the workforce.

-Reach out to learn more about how to partner with NU to open education opportunities at your organization.
-Contact us at [email protected].
+To learn more about partnering with NU to expand education opportunities within your organization, contact [email protected].